+The SSS2 Interface App is written for Windows and is tested on Windows 7 and 10.
 You can download the latest version of the Interface App from the Smart Sensor Simulator 2 product page.

 Once downloaded, you can run the executable to install it.
 Some computers will not recognize the application and ask you to block it.
-If this happens, you may need to over ride those settings.
+If this happens, you may need to override those settings.
 For example, on Windows 10 with the Windows Defender, a blue box may come up saying “Windows protected your PC.”
 If this happens, then press on the link that says More info.
 From there you can press Run Anyway.

 The install process will install the Application and its support files.
 It will also create a new directory in your documents called SSS2.
 This new directory will contain all the SSS2 settings files.
 Finally, the virtual serial driver will be installed.
 On Windows 10, this step is skipped because the drivers are native to the operating system.

-Plugging in the SSS2
+Plugging In the SSS2

 A power source must be plugged into the SSS2 using the a +12V supply.
 The internal USB power is not connected to the microprocessor inside the SSS2.
 The order of plugging in the USB and Power for the SSS2 does not matter.
 However, if there are issues with the serial connection, it is best to cycle power to the SSS2 instead of unplugging and replugging in the USB cable.

 The order of opening the SSS2 Interface App and plugging in the USB does not matter.
 The SSS2 Interface app is programmed to detect the last SSS2 it was plugged into.
 If the USB connection is present, then it will automatically connect.

 The SSS2 uses a serial over USB connection to interface with the SSS2 unit.
 This means the SSS2 shows up as a COM port in the Windows Device Manager.
 On Windows 10, you can open the device manager by clicking the start menu and start typing “device manager” without quotes.